zrrrzzt/wcag-validator/README.md

 **id** Your web service ID from Achecker (required)

 **output** Output format of report.
-Deafults to 'html' can be set to 'rest'
+Defaults to 'html' can be set to 'rest'

 **guide** Guidelines to validate against.
 Defaults to 'WCAG2-AA'.
 Alternatives: 'BITV1', '508', 'STANCA', 'WCAG1-A', 'WCAG1-AA', 'WCAG1-AAA', 'WCAG2-A', 'WCAG2-AA', 'WCAG2-AAA'.
 For multiple guidelines separate with comma.